schulle4u/yellow-extensions-schulle4u/pagesource/README.md

 Create a `[pagesource]` shortcut.

+The following arguments are available, all arguments are optional:

+`Style` = pagesource style, e.g. left, center, right

 This extension adds a "Source code" button to each page you would like to allow viewing the page source.
-The page will be rendered as markdown page, excluding page settings.
+The page will be rendered in raw markdown format, excluding page settings.
+Therefore other extension shortcuts within a page will not be parsed.
 You can use this extension to provide website visitors a simplified printing view, a content export for plaintext environments, or just to show how easy it is to write beautiful web pages in markdown.

+## Settings

+The following settings can be configured in file `system/settings/system.ini`:

+`PagesourceStyle` = default pagesource style

 ## Example

 Embedding a "Source code" button:

     [pagesource]
+    [pagesource right]

 ## Developer